Admissions Frequently Asked Questions

 Q: From which communities is busing available for students in K-8?

 A: In Queens, daily student transportation to and from Yeshiva Har Torah is generally provided by the NYC public school system provided the student lives within a five mile radius from the school.
 Some exceptions may apply.
 Yellow bus transportation with Stop-to-School transportation is provided for students in Kindergarten and above.
-Busing is not provided for N students (see above for additional details about N busing).
+Busing is not provided for Pre-K students (see above for additional details about Pre-K busing).
 Private busing is provided by YHT to Forest Hills, Kew Gardens, and Rego Park.

 In Nassau County, busing is available from the Five Towns, Great Neck, Merrick, Oceanside, West Hempstead, and Roslyn in Kindergarten through 8th grade.
 Students must register for transportation through the public school district in which the family resides.
 To verify that you are eligible for this service, please call your local school district.
 The deadline for most Nassau County districts is April 1st.